Swedish Players in the Hockey Hall of Fame

 The Hockey Hall of Fame (HHOF) was established in 1943, with the first players inducted in 1945.
 There is a misconception about the HHOF because most players enshrined have had illustrious careers in the NHL.
 The HHOF is for international players, too; however, only a few players outside of North America get recognized for their contributions to the game on the world stage.

-The first player inducted into the HHOF who did not have Canadian or American passports was Vladislav Tretiak from the Soviet Union/Russia.
-Often considered the most outstanding goalie ever to play the game, he remained the only non-North American player in the HHOF until 1996, when Sweden great Börje Salming earned induction.
+Vladislav Tretiak, from the Soviet Union/Russia, was the first player inducted into the HHOF without a Canadian or American passport.
+Often considered the most outstanding goalie ever, he remained the only non-North American player in the HHOF until 1996, when Sweden’s great Börje Salming earned induction.

 1996 HHOF Class – Börje Salming (Kiruna, Sweden)